Check out San Antonio's art scene on a First Friday

 In terms of places to test your palate and procure some top-notch vino, Duchman Family Winery in Driftwood is a surefire spot to become a sommelier.
 Duchman boasts incredible wines and tour options that provide stress-free ways to taste wine.

 Looking for more places to sip vino?
 Fredricksburg is another wine-filled town to visit; this quaint locale offers an impressive selection of wineries and great restaurants.
 One of Texas's most celebrated small towns, Fredricksburg is a great place to escape Austin.
-While you're at it, check out our list of things to do in Fredericksburg here.

 Photo Credit: Flickr User Daxis